F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

 =======================

-The :code:`pool-member-type` option determines what mode the Controller runs in, either :code:`nodeport` or :code:`cluster`.
-This document describes each option to help you decide which Controller mode is best for your deployment.
+The **pool-member-type** option determines what mode the Controller runs in, either **nodeport** or **cluster**  This document describes each option to help you decide which Controller mode is best for your deployment.

 .. _nodeport mode: